How to set up a mail server with PostfixAdmin on CentOS 7

 Create a new dovecot-sql.conf.ext file:

-nano /etc/dovecot/dovecot-sql.conf.ext
+1nano /etc/dovecot/dovecot-sql.conf.ext

-driver = sqlite
+1driver = sqlite

 connect = /var/vmail/postfixadmin.db